 The normal distribution is also referred to as Gaussian or Gauss distribution.
 The distribution is widely used in natural and social sciences.
-It is made relevant by the Central Limit Theorem, which states that the averages obtained from independent, identically distributed random variables with almost the same normal distributions, regardless of the type of distributions they are sampled from.
+It is made relevant by the Central Limit Theorem, which states that the averages obtained from independent, identically distributed random variables tend to form normal distributions, regardless of the type of distributions they are sampled from.

 Shape of Normal Distribution

 A normal distribution is symmetric from the peak of the curve, where the mean is.
-It means that most of the observed data is clustered near the mean, while the data becomes less frequent when it is far away from the mean.
-When plotted on a graph, the resultant graph appears as bell-shaped where the mean, median and mode are of the same values and appear at the peak of the curve.
+This means that most of the observed data is clustered near the mean, while the data become less frequent when farther away from the mean.
+The resultant graph appears as bell-shaped where the mean, median, and mode are of the same values and appear at the peak of the curve.

 Parameters of Normal Distribution

 The two main parameters of a (normal) distribution are the mean and standard deviation.
 The parameters determine the shape and probabilities of the distribution.
-The shape of the distribution changes as the parameter values.
+The shape of the distribution changes as the parameter values change.

 The mean is used by researchers as a measure of central tendency.
 It can be used to describe the distribution of variables measured as ratios or intervals.
 In a normal distribution graph, the mean defines the location of the peak, and most of the data points are clustered around the mean.
 Any changes made to the value of the mean move the curve either to the left or right along the X-axis.